 Clear the damaged surface of the plastic, removing decorative or protective pieces that may prevent access to the crack.
 Trim any pieces of plastic protruding from the crack.
+To stop the crack from spreading, drill a small hole at the end(s) of the crack.
 Sand the damaged area with medium-grit sandpaper.

 Push the putty into the crack and spread the putty over the damaged area using a flat mixing paddle or any sort of implement that can be used as a trowel.
 Smooth out the putty using the paddle.

 Trim or remove the excess putty.
 Allow the putty to cure and harden.

 Step 8: Sand With Fine-Grit Sandpaper

 Lightly sand the patched surface using fine-grit sandpaper.
 Remove all traces of dust.
 If necessary, apply a second coat of putty in the same manner as in the previous steps.